El heredero de Casa Pruna: Production and analysis

-The film was inspired by several films based on a similar plot which were produced in the USA during 1904, notably Personal, directed by Wallace McCutcheon Sr., How a French Nobleman Got a Wife through the New York Herald ‘Personal’ Column directed by Edwin S. Porter, or Meet Me at the Fountain, directed by Sigmund Lubin.
+The film was inspired by several films based on a similar plot which were produced in the US during 1904: Personal, directed by Wallace McCutcheon Sr., How a French Nobleman Got a Wife Through the New York Herald Personal Columns directed by Edwin S. Porter, and Meet Me at the Fountain, directed by Sigmund Lubin.
 De Chomón transposed the action to Spain and filmed it on various locations around Horta, which has now become a district of Barcelona.

 The film is composed of 13 shots, one of them being interrupted by a close-up of the notice written by the scrivener.
 Each of the shots shows a different outdoor location.
 All the shots are wide shots except one medium shot of the main protagonist.
 The chase is filmed from three different angles: 1) the camera facing the runners, 2) at a 45° angle, 3) laterally, in that case the camera briefly pans to follow the action, a camera movement quite innovative for the time.